 We are are supporting our local healthcare systems to prepare for the expansion of virtual wards, which are a way of helping people to safely manage their care at home, rather than in hospital.

 This webpage outlines key information about virtual wards, including links to relevant resources.
-It also highlights the support available from the West of England AHSN.

 What are virtual wards?